 Say the word ” holidays” and women with food issues start to fidget.

-- It’s hard to go to the gym when it is cold and snowing-harder still to get outside and walk.
+- Go to the gym when it is cold and snowing.
+Harder still to get outside and walk.

-- At parties, the gauntlet of buffet tables and Christmas punch can make it easy to give in to that old self-sabotaging voice that whispers, “Oh, what the heck, I’m not going to be able to manage this well, so I might as well enjoy myself.”
-The result is numb out-”pig out” — and ultimately a push of the self-destruct button.
+- Manage healthy eating.
+At parties, the gauntlet of buffet tables and Christmas punch can make it easy to give in to that old self-sabotaging voice that whispers, “Oh, what the heck, I’m not going to be able to manage this well, so I might as well enjoy myself.”
+The result is numb out — “pig out” — and ultimately a push of the self-destruct button.

-- Cooking for the family and generally “doing for others” can fan the flames of self-pity and low self esteem.
+- Cook for the family and generally “do for others,” which can fan the flames of self-pity and low self-esteem.

 Now, at the start of the season, is the time to realistically assess your personal holiday pitfalls and plan ahead.
 After all, planning is key to overcoming any challenge.
 Consider these examples.

-- If you walk every day but it’s usually outside, plan an alternative winter walking routine.
+1. Plan an alternative walking routine (if you walk outside regularly).
 Scope out a local mall for mall walking in bad weather.
 But remember, if you have good boots, mittens, gloves and warm clothes, walking outside can be fun!

-- Vary walking with an outdoor winter sport like skiing or skating (sign up for lessons).
-Or join a gym or health club and vary between the treadmill and the elliptical trainer all winter long.
-Either one is a great way to get some reading done while you exercise.
+2. Vary walking with an outdoor winter sport like snowshoeing, skiing or skating (sign up for lessons).
+Or join a gym or health club and vary between the treadmill, elliptical trainer and other machines all winter long.

-- Think through situations that may challenge you to eat mindfully before you actually face them — the family dinner, the office party, the Christmas buffet, the cocktail parties.
+4. Think through situations that may challenge you to eat mindfully before you actually face them — the family dinner, the office party, the Christmas buffet, the cocktail parties.

-- Plan to start with a reasonable amount of what you want, and savor every bite (see sidebar).
+5. Plan and savor what you eat; start with a reasonable amount of what you want, and savor every bite.

-- This is the time of year for special foods and lots of them-go with the flow.
+8. Go with the flow.
+This is the time of year for special foods and lots of them.
 Look forward to this opportunity to savor and enjoy.
 The trick is not to be afraid of the food but to stay mindful.

-- Truly experiencing the food will help you stay in charge.
-It’s not necessarily how much you eat-it’s how that counts.
+11. Truly experience the food to help stay in charge.
+It’s not about the type of food as much as how you eat that counts.

-- If you’ve been working hard to improve your fitness, and you don’t want the holidays to mark any slowdown in your progress, then recognize that you need to stay committed to mindful eating, and to keeping a regular physical activity program in place.
-Make concrete plans that will help you stay committed, as discussed above.
+12. Recognize that you need to stay committed if you’ve been working hard to improve your fitness and you don’t want the holidays to mark any slowdown in your progress; keep a regular physical activity program in place and make concrete plans that will help you stay committed, as discussed above.

-- In any case, realize ahead of time that you may find yourself questioning your behaviors – after all, they are new to you.
-Tell yourself to stay mindful, trust what you are feeling, and avoid second guessing yourself.
+14. Avoid second guessing yourself.
+Realize ahead of time that you may find yourself questioning your behaviors – after all, they are new to you.
+Tell yourself to stay mindful and trust what you are feeling.

-- Above all, remember to accept yourself.
-That means your good points as well as your flaws.
+15. Above all, remember to accept yourself.
+That means your good points as well as your flaws (we all have ‘em).
 Pat yourself on the back for what you are doing and don’t focus on what you haven’t done.
 When you are thinking about gifts for friends and family, think about giving the gift of a truly enjoyable holiday season to your very best friend — you!